On spontaneous photon emission in collapse models: Introduction

 \section{Introduction}

 In a previous series of articles~\cite{ref:fu,ref:ar,ref:bd}, the problem of the spontaneous emission of radiation from charged particles, as predicted by collapse models, was analyzed in detail.
 The interest in this kind of problem arises from the fact that it currently sets the strongest upper bound on these models~\cite{ref:ap,ref:sci}.
-The analysis of~\cite{ref:fu,ref:ar} has been done by using the CSL model~\cite{ref:csl}, while the analysis of~\cite{ref:bd} has been done within the QMUPL model~\cite{ref:qmupl}.
-In spite of the fact that the two models should give the same predictions in an appropriate limit~\cite{ref:bd}, the formula derived in~\cite{ref:bd} turns out to be twice bigger than that of~\cite{ref:fu,ref:ar}, in the case of radiation emitted from a free particle.
-While this factor of 2 difference is unimportant in the free particle case and for a white noise, as we will show here it gives rise to awkward terms in the case of a colored noise, leading one to suspect that the extra term is not physical.

-We wish to come back on this issue, in order to clarify some mathematical details regarding the derivation of the radiation formula.
+The analysis of~\cite{ref:fu,ref:ar} has been done by using the CSL model~\cite{ref:csl}; since the equations cannot be solved analytically, a master formula has been derived to the first perturbative order with respect to the collapse parameter $\gamma$.
+In~\cite{ref:bd}, the same type of analysis has been done within the QMUPL model~\cite{ref:qmupl}; since this model is mathematically simpler than the CSL model, making only the dipole approximation the equations can be solved explicitly.
+In this second case ~\cite{ref:bd}, the radiation rate for a free charged particle, when expanded to first order in $\gamma$, turns out to be twice as large as that of~\cite{ref:fu,ref:ar}.